La Veta and Cuchara bookmark a gorgeous valley filled with geological wonders and lush riverbanks.

 The Francisco Fort Museum is the last surviving original adobe fort in the state.
 It houses artifacts representing multiple eras of Huerfano County’s history, including American, Spanish settler, and pioneer artifacts.
 More specifically, visitors to the museum will view weapons, wagons, saddles, clothing, a one-room schoolhouse, and a saloon from Old La Veta’s Main Street containing the bullet-scarred bar owned by Bob Ford after he shot Jesse James.

-Cuchara, with its lush, pine forest, is made for hiking.
+Cuchara, with its lush pine forest, is made for hiking.
 Hike Indian Creek Trail from Bear Lake or test your stamina on Teddy’s Peak Trail.
 Another great option is the Spring Creek Trail for a moderate to difficult hike.

-After a full day and a filling dinner, relax with a game of mini golf.
+After a filling dinner, relax with a game of mini golf.
 Play a round at the Bears Den in Cuchara.
 Or, if you’re staying in Walsenburg, you can also play a round at Lathrop State Park.

 You’ve had a full and rewarding day.
 It’s time to head back to La Veta, pop into Mountain Merman Brewing Company, and take your pick from their long list of on-tap craft brews.
 Depending on the day, you may even delight in some first-rate live music.
 Hours vary, so check their website for details.